gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

 """
 ```

-Okay I promise the fun part is coming.
+Okay, I promise the fun part is coming.
 Now that we've finished setting up the boring configurations, we can go ahead and establish a connection and query Athena!

 ```julia
 conn = DBInterface.connect(ODBC.Connection, connection_string)